ugasmartwatch/Mahathi/README.md

 # BangleApps
+WEEK 1/2: Created a HW timer and uploaded to BangleApps App loader.
+Can swipe up/down/left/right.
+Only problem was when refreshing app loader it occasionally crashed.
+WEEK 3/4:
 1) *** PUCK TEST repository: consists of my notes and research findings from completing certain tutorials.

 --> PuckTest tutorial data: